bibek22/blog/content/awk-tutorial-for-scientific-data-manipulation.md

 ```

 You see a new file `output.txt` has been created.
 You can `cat output.txt` to check that the output
-has been written to that file.
+has indeed been written to that file.

 ### Selecting columns
-A column in awk is represented by `$n` where $n$ is $1$ for first column, and $8$ for eighth
+A column in awk is represented by $n where $n$ is $1$ for first column, and $8$ for eighth
 column.
+So, $3 would be the third column.
 For example purpose, copy the following into the `list.txt` file we created earlier.
 ```
 Apples  1Kg
 Potato  5Kg